raspberrypilearning/cd-dice-roller/en/step_2.md

 - Enter your email address and choose a password, or ask somebody to do this for you.

-- You can now access all your saved or remixed projects by clicking on your username and going to **My Trinkets**.
+- You can now access all of your saved or remixed projects by clicking on your username and going to **My Trinkets**.
 !["My Trinkets" menu item](images/myTrinketsMenu.png)

 --- /collapse ---